CMP Summer Workshop

 - A perfect mix of inspiring and practical.

-- Shaping Sound Musicians is the required textbook for CMP Summer Camp.
-It is available for purchase separately or via a workshop registration form for $45.00.
+Textbook Requirement: Shaping Sound Musicians is the required textbook for CMP Summer Camp.
+It is available for purchase via workshop registration form for $45.00.
 (This includes textbook, shipping and handling.)
 Reading the first five chapters before camp attendance is encouraged.

 Frequently Asked Questions